hikari-ongaku/hikari-ongaku/docs/gs/player.md

 This allows you to toggle autoplay on or off.

-Autoplay is a feature, that when one track ends in the guild, the next track in the queue (if it exists) will start playing.
+Autoplay allows for playing the next track in the queue when the previous one ends.

 === "Force enable"

     The following method will set autoplay to on.

     ```py